capnion/ghostpii_client/README.md

 Before you read too much below, you might consider having a look at
 - these [streamlined setup instructions](https://github.com/capnion/ghostpii_client/blob/main/SETUP.md),
 - our [Slack workspace](https://join.slack.com/t/ghostpii/shared_invite/zt-1bkub2k10-aPrBYOowvyxwJehcdePmAw), or
-- our library of tutorials and demonstrations (as .ipynb files in this [Github repo](https://github.com/capnion/ghostpii_demos) or as [interactive Jupyter notebooks via Binder](https://mybinder.org/v2/gh/capnion/ghostpii_demos/main)).
+- our library of tutorials (as .ipynb files in this [Github repo](https://github.com/capnion/ghostpii_demos) or as [interactive Jupyter notebooks via Binder](https://mybinder.org/v2/gh/capnion/ghostpii_demos/main)).

 While the tutorials are presented in Jupyter notebooks, you can use Ghost PII anywhere you use Python.
 Ghost PII is maintained by Capnion, Inc. and you can learn more about our company [here](https://www.capnion.com).
 If you are interested in regular updates on Ghost PII, new tutorials, or discussions of business value and application then you should check out Alexander Mueller on [LinkedIn](https://www.linkedin.com/in/alexander-c-mueller-phd-0272a6108/), [YouTube](https://www.youtube.com/channel/UCBoNwoccEVg0S5IsYPNHtBg), or the Capnion [blog](https://www.capnion.com/blog).